 Initial consultations also provide a good opportunity to assess the lawyer-client dynamic with each attorney.

 Bringing Important Documentation to Your Consultation

-All of this information can help the attorney determine whether he or she is the best representative for you and your case.
+All of this information can help the attorney determine whether they are the best representative for you.

 Evaluating Your Consultation